Maria la del Barrio (Philippine TV series)

 Maria la del Barrio (lit.
-Maria of the Barrio) is a Philippine remake of the Mexican telenovela of the same name, starring Erich Gonzales and Enchong Dee.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from August 15, 2011 to March 2, 2012, replacing Mula sa Puso and was replaced by Wako Wako.
+Maria of the Barrio) is a Philippine television drama series broadcast by ABS-CBN.
+The series is based on the 1995 Mexican drama series of the same title.
+Directed by Rory B. Quintos, Richard V. Somes and Don M. Cuaresma, it stars Erich Gonzales and Enchong Dee.
+It aired on the network's Primetime Bida line up and worldwide on TFC from August 15, 2011 to March 2, 2012, replacing Mula sa Puso and was replaced by Wako Wako.

-The series was streaming on YouTube.

 Synopsis

-Maria Hernandez (Erich Gonzales) is a charcoal maker who dreams of making furniture in her own shop, much like her mother Sandra (Assunta de Rossi), who died years ago in a fire leaving Maria orphaned.
-Maria grows up with Sandra's best friend Casilda (Ai-Ai de las Alas) in barrio Munting Ilog.
+Maria Hernandez (Erich Gonzales) is a charcoal maker who dreams of making furniture in her own shop, much like her mother Sandra (Assunta De Rossi), who died years ago in a fire leaving Maria orphaned.
+Maria grows up with Sandra's best friend Casilda (Ai-Ai delas Alas) in barrio Munting Ilog.
 When Casilda falls ill, Maria is forced to seek help from Father Honorio for added work.
 This leads her to meet Fernando de la Vega (Ian Veneracion), the owner of Amore Design, one of the country's top furniture companies.
 Fernando takes Maria to work for his family as a maid.

 Unknown yet to Maria, Fernando was the former love of her mother Sandra.
 And that Fernando's wife Victoria (Angel Aquino), is Sandra's former friend and partner.
 Sandra and Victoria founded Amore designs, but Victoria double-crossed Sandra taking both her boyfriend and ownership of Amore.
 But before the fire, Sandra had bequeathed her shares to Maria, making Maria owner of 50% of Amore Designs.

 Working for the De la Vegas leads Maria to meet, for the second time, Luis de la Vega (Enchong Dee), the eldest of the De la Vega children.
 Among those children are Vanessa (Jane Oineza) and Vladimir (Arron Villaflor).
 Maria had met and admired Luis before, seeing his work in Viscera, a small furniture shop.
 But Luis pays to her no mind.
 Worse, Luis, having had problems with his father Fernando, begins to suspect Maria to be Fernando's mistress.
 This through the suspicions of Soraya, his friend who is secretly in love with him.
 Luis makes Maria fall in love with him, with the intention of hurting Maria and making her leave.

 Furthermore, he falls in love with Maria.
 And Maria, despite the pain, cannot help herself from loving Luis.
 But their love is put to the test by several trials.
 Such as, Soraya's attempt to break Luis apart from Maria, Sandra's comeback to ruin Victoria's life, lies that caused Maria's insanity which leads her into her wealthy transformation, and Sabrina who will do her best for her to keep Maria's daughter, Andrea.
 But an unfortunate disease will finally cause Soraya's life.
 Could this be Soraya's time to pay her sins to Maria?